isobelcochrane938/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds programmers that it's often more important to write clear, maintainable code first and optimize later when necessary, based on performance measurements.
 It emphasizes the importance of understanding the balance between efficiency and readability, suggesting that over-concern with optimizing early can lead to complex, hard-to-debug code and may not even address the actual bottlenecks in your program.

+# 2024-02-27
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code.
+Optimize for readability and understandability first, as it often leads to better performance in the long run.
+Remember that code is read more than it's written, and that you're not just writing code for computers but also for fellow human beings who will interact with it."

+In essence, this highlights the importance of clean coding practices and keeping things simple rather than over-engineering solutions from the start.
+It echoes the design principles outlined by programmers like Steve Jobs and Kent Beck, emphasizing the value of clarity and simplicity in achieving robust, scalable, and efficient software systems.